midouest/vscode-playdate-debug/README.md

 ## Known Issues

 - Debugging is not supported on Windows or Linux.
-- VS Code continues to display a progress bar after connecting to the debugger.
-The progress bar goes away after a breakpoint is hit.
 - Breakpoints are in an unverified state.
-- An error message is displayed after clicking the stop button the first time.
-Clicking the stop button a second time correctly stops the game in the Simulator.
 - Stepping into C functions causes the debugger to continue executing.
 - The debugger might start before the Playdate Simulator debug port is available.
 The `timeout` property on the `playdate-simulator` task can be used to wait for the debug port to become available.
 Alternatively, you can open the Playdate Simulator manually.
 - The `.pdx` bundle might not be visible to the Playdate Simulator immediately after the `pdc` task completes.
 The `timeout` property on the `pdc` task can be used to wait for the `.pdx` bundle to become available.